Lorenz-Consult in an interview: What the strategic realignment has done for us

 What do you wish for the future in terms of business?

-“A decent workload in all segments and further collection of the fruits of our labor.
-The quiver is well filled.
+“A decent workload in all segments and further collection of the fruits of our labour.
+The quiver iswell-filledd.
 If we continue to implement well internationally, then I’ll really have fun – I love languages and working internationally.
-For our team, I wish that the organization works well “from the bottom up” so that all employees can have more serenity in everyday life.”
+For our team, I wish the organization works well “from the bottom up” so that all employees can have more serenity in everyday life.”

 Thank you very much for the open conversation and all the best to the whole team.